physionetchallenges/physionetchallenges.github.io/2024/index.md

 #Image: 00001_lr-0.png
 ```

 In the training set, these files will be available to your code.
-In the validation and test sets, the WFDB header file would be abbreviated to remove most information about the waveform, demographics, and classes, and the WFDB signal file would be removed to remove the waveform, but the image file would remain be available:
+In the validation and test sets, the WFDB header file would be abbreviated to remove most information about the waveform, demographics, and classes, and the WFDB signal file would be removed to remove the waveform, but the image file would still be available:

 ```
-00001_lr 12 100 1000 09:17:34 09/11/1984
+00001_lr 12 100 1000
 00001_lr.dat 16 1000.0(0)/mV 16 0    I
 00001_lr.dat 16 1000.0(0)/mV 16 0    II
 00001_lr.dat 16 1000.0(0)/mV 16 0    III